An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Extension to compressible flow

 for the isothermal case $\gamma = 1$.
-Here, the parameter $m \in [0,1]$ is the sonic Mach number at upstream infinity and $\A$ is a scalar function of meridional position $(\rho,z)$, which, for the present paraboloid case, evaluates to
+Here, $\A$ is a scalar function of meridional position $(\rho,z)$, which, for the present paraboloid case, evaluates to

-This function maps the entire region exterior to the obstacle into the interval $[0,1]$, with the limiting cases of $0$ and $1$ being exclusively obtained at the stagnation point and at upstream infinity, respectively.
-Note that both Equation~(\ref{eq:n-A_adiab}) and (\ref{eq:n-A_isoth}) are consistent with the uniform density case $n = 1$ being recovered in the limit $m \rightarrow 0$.
+This function maps the entire region exterior to the obstacle onto the interval $[0,1)$, with the lower boundary $0$ and the limiting case $1$ being exclusively attained at the stagnation point and at upstream infinity, respectively.
+Note that both Equations~(\ref{eq:n-A_adiab}) and (\ref{eq:n-A_isoth}) are consistent with the uniform density case $n = 1$ being recovered for $m = 0$.